MCF-Oak Park Heights COVID-19 Response

 · Tables and writing utensils are sanitized frequently.

-Video Visiting: Loved ones on the outside now receive one free 15-minute video call per week.
-Additional calls can be purchased at a reduced rate.
-The video visiting hours have been expanded, and each inmate can also sign up for an additional 15 minute video visit.
+Video Visiting: The video visiting hours have been expanded, and each inmate can also sign up for an additional 15 minute video visit.
 Video Kiosks are sanitized with germicide or bleach and water by inmate janitor workers at least four times per day.

-Showers and Bathrooms: Inmates still have access to showers and bathroom facilities as usual, with regular cleaning and disinfecting.
+Showers and Bathrooms: Incarcerated people still have access to showers and bathroom facilities as usual, with regular cleaning and disinfecting.

 Recreation, Yard, and Courtyard Time: Outdoor recreation time is still occurring.
 Certain non-contact games are allowed, such as handball, using exercise equipment, and weight training.
 Social distancing is monitored by Corrections Officers.
-Equipment is disinfected with inmate janitors and monitored by Corrections Officers.
-At this time a maximum of 30 inmates can be in the gym, which is half of the unit at a time.
+Equipment is disinfected by janitors and monitored by Corrections Officers.
+At this time a maximum of 30 incarcerated people can be in the gym, which is half of the unit at a time.
 Hand sanitizer stations have been installed in each complex work out area and the gym.

-Food Services: Inmates at MCF-Oak Park Heights have always eaten meals in their living units or their cells.
-Currently, the men come out to pick up their trays, eat in the units, and then return the trays when they are done.
-Inmates who receive a meal while they are working in the Canteen area receive their meal in the Canteen area and eat their meal while ensuring social distancing, which is monitored by Canteen staff, Corrections Officers, and Unit Supervisors.
+Food Services: Incarcerated people at MCF-Oak Park Heights have always eaten meals in their living units or their cells.
+Currently, incarcerated individuals come out to pick up their trays, eat in the units, and then return the trays when they are done.
+Incarcerated people who receive a meal while they are working in the Canteen area receive their meal in the Canteen area and eat their meal while ensuring social distancing, which is monitored by Canteen staff, Corrections Officers, and Unit Supervisors.

-Work: MCF-Oak Park Heights inmates are working their regular job assignments: kitchen workers, canteen, inmate janitors, mentors, tutors, education workers, yard crew and laundry workers practicing social distancing which is monitored by the incarcerated men, Corrections Officers, Canteen Staff, and Unit Supervisors.
+Work: MCF-Oak Park Heights incarcerated workers are working their regular job assignments: kitchen workers, canteen, janitors, mentors, tutors, education workers, yard crew and laundry workers practicing social distancing which is monitored by Corrections Officers, Canteen Staff, and Unit Supervisors.

-Medication: MCF-Oak Park Heights nursing staff deliver medication to inmates in each complex several times per day.
+Medication: MCF-Oak Park Heights nursing staff deliver medication to incarcerated people in each complex several times per day.

-Mail and Emails: Inmates at Oak Park Heights can still send and receive mail and emails as they normally would.
+Mail and Emails: Incarcerated people at Oak Park Heights can still send and receive mail and emails as they normally would.

-Canteen: Items purchased from the inmate store are still being delivered to the living units.
+Canteen: Items purchased from canteen are delivered to the living units.

-Education: Oak Park Heights is providing inmates with distance learning.
-All inmates receive education packet sin their cells.
-If they are in need of tutor assistance the incarcerated men are to receive tutoring at a table in the complex still using social distancing.
+Education: Oak Park Heights is providing students with distance learning.
+Students receive education packets in their cells.
+If they are in need of tutor assistance, the incarcerated individuals are to receive tutoring at a table in the complex still using social distancing.
 If a teacher is needed, they will receive tutoring in the television room still adhering to social distancing.

 Treatment: Oak Park Height continues to provide small group and individual mental health treatment and interventions.
 Social distancing is maintained by Corrections Officers and Clinical Program Therapists.

-Television: Inmates still have access to televisions—their own purchased televisions and in the general population day rooms, with the appropriate social distancing, which is monitored by Corrections Officers.
+Television: Incarcerated people still have access to televisions—their own purchased televisions and in the general population day rooms, with the appropriate social distancing, which is monitored by Corrections Officers.